polyaxon/polyaxon/site/docs/intro/k8s-guides/service-accounts.md

 All pods managed by Polyaxon use the default service account created during the deployment of Polyaxon CE or Polyaxon Agent.
-This service account provides the necessary access to run operations using the default configuration, however, you might need to use a specific service account for some operations.
+This service account provides the necessary access to run operations using the default configuration, however, you may need to use a specific service account for some operations.

 The amount of access which an operation need is dependent on what you need to achieve.
 For example, if you need to create a component that creates other Kubernetes resources, a volume claim or a config map,